Free University of Berlin: Since 2000

 Since 2003, the FU Berlin has been regrouping its research capacities into interdisciplinary research focus areas called clusters.

 Due to financial cutbacks and restructuring of medical schools in the same year, the medical institutions of the Free and Humboldt Universities of Berlin merged to create a joint department, the Charité – Universitätsmedizin Berlin.

 The year 2007 was another crucial year for the Free University of Berlin as it was the university with the most approved funding applications in the German Universities Excellence Initiative, and it is now one of nine elite German universities to receive funding for its future development strategy.
-In the same year, Free University of Berlin dedicated a monument to the founding students who were murdered during the protests.
+In the same year, the Free University of Berlin dedicated a monument to the founding students who were murdered during the protests.
 The university presents its Freedom Award to personalities who have made a special contribution toward the cause of freedom.
 The university received a total of 108 million euros from the Excellence Initiative for its approved projects between 2007 and 2012.

 Based on its founding tradition, the Free University of Berlin seal to this day bears the Latin terms for Truth, Justice, and Liberty.
 The designer of the seal was art historian and former president of the Free University of Berlin, Edwin Redslob.